 - Make announcements during various psychology-related meetings (e.g., Psi Chi, psychology club meetings, small departmental gatherings, faculty meetings, and lab meetings).

 - Depending on the policies of your institution, some classes permit outside announcements to be made at the beginning of class, or to have an overhead left on the projector while students file into or out of class.

-- Forward information to the departmental student services officer (aka graduate/undergraduate advisor) and ask if he or she hs any other effective strategies for disseminating the information.
+- Forward information to the departmental student services officer (aka, graduate/undergraduate advisor) and ask if they have any other effective strategies for disseminating the information.